IZGateway/ads-file-submission-app/README.md

 # Java Program with Apache HttpClient

 * Clone the Project to your local.
-* Do a maven install
+* Run maven install

-	Run mvn clean install.
+      	mvn clean install

 * Create a input json file with inputs such as below,which will sent as argument to the java program.